Loading…

 Every cookie and browser-storage key Coloseos sets, what it's for, and how long it stays.

-Coloseos uses a small number of first-party cookies and a handful of anonymous product-analytics events.
-We don't run advertising cookies, we don't embed third-party trackers, and we don't sell or share your data.
+Coloseos uses a small number of first-party cookies for the parts of the site that require signing in, plus — only if you accept analytics — anonymous first-party product analytics and Google Analytics loaded through Google Tag Manager.
+We don't run advertising cookies, we don't use Google's advertising integrations, and we don't sell or share your data.

 Set even if you reject analytics.
 Without these the site can't run.